Ron Garvin: World Wrestling Federation (1988–1990)

 Garvin next went to the World Wrestling Federation, where he began to wrestle in November 1988 as a fan favorite under the name "Rugged" Ronnie Garvin.
-At the Royal Rumble (1989) he competed in the Royal Rumble match but got eliminated by André the Giant.
+At the Royal Rumble (1989) he competed in the Royal Rumble match, but got eliminated by André the Giant.
 He lost to Dino Bravo at WrestleMania V on April 2, 1989.

-He then went on to feud with Greg Valentine.
+Garvin went on to feud with Greg Valentine.
 After a televised match between the two on April 22, 1989, which Garvin won, Valentine was interviewed immediately afterwards and challenged Garvin a retirement match the next week, which Valentine won.
 Garvin soon started portraying a referee, but during matches, he would fight with the wrestlers who would not listen to his orders, such as Dino Bravo and the Brooklyn Brawler.
 Despite warnings by WWF president Jack Tunney, Garvin punched Valentine during his match against Jimmy Snuka, which led to him being banned from refereeing.
 At SummerSlam, Garvin served as special ring announcer for Valentine's match against Hercules.
 Garvin stated during his foe's introduction that Valentine was underweighing himself by 30 pounds, and had two left feet.
 When Valentine pinned Hercules with his feet on the ropes, Garvin announced Hercules as the winner.
 Valentine knocked him out of the ring, but Garvin came back and punched him out.
 Irate at Garvin's antics, Valentine asked that Garvin be reinstated so that he could get his hands on him.
 For the next four months the two had house show matches all over the country, trading victories in the process.
 The two then battled at the 1990 Royal Rumble in a Submission match, which Garvin won to end the feud.
 At Survivor Series (1989), Garvin competed in a 4-on-4 Survivor Series elimination match where he was a member of The 4x4s (Jim Duggan, Bret Hart, Garvin and Hercules) but they were defeated by The King's Court (Randy Savage, Canadian Earthquake, Dino Bravo and Greg Valentine).

 After his feud ended with Valentine, Garvin was about to feud with Rick Martel.
 They cut promos on each other, but a televised match between the two never happened.
 They did, however, wrestle at house shows, with Martel winning most of the encounters.
 Garvin left the WWF in November 1990.